-Date Question: Explain the impact in substance misuse on an individual's emotional and social developmen Answer: WEEK 8: Exam Question review and improvement (Classwork) Question: Explain the impact in substance misuse on an individual's emotional and social developmen Answer:
+Date: 14th October 2024 Question: Explain the impact in substance misuse on an individual's emotional and social development.
+Answer: WEEK 7: Exam Question review and improvement (Classwork) Question: Answer:

+Date: 21st October 2024

-Date Question: Describe the different types of relationships that an individual may have during their lifespan.
-Answer: WEEK 9: Exam Question review and improvement (Classwork) Question: Describe the different types of relationships that an individual may have during their lifespan.
-Answer:
+Question : Describe the different types of relationships that an individual malifespan. ay have during their Answer:

-Date / 1 Topic: Revision guide page

-·

-links Notes

-Questions
+WEEK 8: Exam Question review and improveme Answer:

-Date Question: Identify each factors that can have an impact on a child's development Answer: WEEK 10: Exam Question review and improvement (Classy vork) Question: Identify each factors that can have an impact on a child's development Answer:
+Date: 4th November 2024 Question: Identify each factors that can have an impact on a child's development Answer: WEEK 9: Exam Question review and improvement (Classwork) Question: